Don’t Get Sucked Into the Deployment Hole

 This wasn’t a good way to live.
-I got fatigued of feeling so torn all the time.
+I got fatigued with feeling so torn all the time.
 I wanted to continue the relationship as my boyfriend was important to me, but at the same time, I wanted to be free to make friends and have fun in my college life.

 As a military spouse, I sometimes still feel this pull although it is a bit different these days.
 My husband and I have been married for almost 15 years, and I know where I stand with him.
 I don’t have the worries that I did as a girlfriend.

 And although I miss him terribly, I also want to live my life when he is gone.
 I want to have fun with friends and my kids.
 I want to make memories.
 I don’t want to be stuck in the in between.
 I don’t want to be stuck in a deployment hole.

 You know the one, where everything sucks and you feel sad all the time.
 Where you can’t seem to live your life the way you want, and you feel so helpless that nothing will be right again until they come home.

 So why do I do to help with this?
 How do I avoid falling into that deployment hole?

 Make plans.
 Get out there and fill up your calendar.
 You will be glad you did.
 If you do not have any children at home with you, this is even more important.
 You don’t want to fall into that deployment loneliness hole by being by yourself too much.
 Join a club, find a friend to get together with, go for walks, see a movie, just keep busy while they are gone.